Manuel Margot Player Props: Rays vs. Athletics

 Athletics Pitching Rankings

-- The Athletics will look to Harris (1-0) in his second start of the season.
+- Athletics pitchers combine to surrender 105 total home runs at a clip of 1.5 per game (most in the league).

+- Medina (1-5 with a 7.53 ERA and 32 strikeouts in 34 2/3 innings pitched) gets the start for the Athletics, his sixth of the season.

-- In his last time out on Wednesday, the left-hander threw five innings against the Pittsburgh Pirates, giving up three earned runs while surrendering four hits.
+- The right-hander last appeared in relief on Saturday, when he tossed five innings against the Milwaukee Brewers, allowing two earned runs while giving up three hits.

+- The 24-year-old has a 7.53 ERA and 8.3 strikeouts per nine innings in seven games this season, while allowing a batting average of .268 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.